Hench89/boligascraper/README.md

 * language-pack-da (sudo dpkg-reconfigure locales)
 * Poetry for python

-To install run the code `poetry install --no-dev`
+To install run the code `make install`

 ## How to run scraping